Humanistic psychology: Social work

 After psychotherapy, social work is the most important beneficiary of the humanistic psychology's theory and methodology.
 These theories have produced a deep reform of the modern social work practice and theory, leading, among others, to the occurrence of a particular theory and methodology: Humanistic Social Work.
 Most values and principles of the humanistic social work practice, described by Malcolm Payne in his book Humanistic Social Work: Core Principles in Practice, directly originate from the humanistic psychological theory and humanistic psychotherapy practice, namely creativity in human life and practice, developing self and spirituality, developing security and resilience, accountability, flexibility and complexity in human life and practice.

-Also, the representation and approach of the client (as human being) and social issue (as human issue) in social work is made from the humanistic psychology position.
+Furthermore, the representation and approach of the client (as human being) and social issue (as human issue) in social work is made from the humanistic psychology position.
 According to Petru Stefaroi, the way humanistic representation and approach of the client and their personality is realized is, in fact, the theoretical-axiological and methodological foundation of humanistic social work.

 In setting goals and the intervention activities, in order to solve social/human problems, there prevail critical terms and categories of the humanistic psychology and psychotherapy, such as: self-actualization, human potential, holistic approach, human being, free will, subjectivity, human experience, self-determination/development, spirituality, creativity, positive thinking, client-centered and context-centered approach/intervention, empathy, personal growth, empowerment.
 Humanistic psychology has been utilised as a framework for theorizing the African philosophy of Ubuntu in social work practice.
 In addition, humanistic social work calls for the pursuit of social justice, holistic service provision, technological innovation and stewardship, dialogue and cooperation as well as professional care and peer support during the COVID-19 pandemic.

+Foreign language learning, teaching and teacher education

+Another field that has benefited from humanistic psychology is that of foreign language learning and language teacher education.
+Educators such as Earl Stevick and Gertrude Moskowitz applied student-centered methods in their language classes and teacher education courses, emphasizing interaction and participation, personal motivation, engagement and self evaluation.
+Their publications in turn have influenced generations of teachers interested in humanistic methods.

 Creativity in corporations

 Humanistic psychology's emphasis on creativity and wholeness created a foundation for new approaches towards human capital in the workplace stressing creativity and the relevance of emotional interactions.
 Previously the connotations of "creativity" were reserved for and primarily restricted to, working artists.
 In the 1980s, with increasing numbers of people working in the cognitive-cultural economy, creativity came to be seen as a useful commodity and competitive edge for international brands.
 This led to corporate creativity training in-service trainings for employees, led pre-eminently by Ned Herrmann at G.E. in the late 1970s.

-Concepts of humanistic psychology were embraced in education and social work, peaking in the 1970s-1980s in North America.
-However, as with the whole language theory, training practices were too superficial in most institutional settings.
-Though humanistic psychology raised the bar of insight and understanding of the whole person, professionally it is primarily practiced today by individual licensed counselors and therapists.
-Outside of those fields humanistic psychology provides the foundation for virtually every method of Energy Medicine; but little coherence exists yet in this field to discuss it easily.